Get paid faster.

 What is DSO and why does it matter for my cash flow?

 DSO stands for Days Sales Outstanding: the average number of days between completing a job and receiving payment.
 The trades industry average DSO is 83 days.
 That gap means you’re fronting labor, materials, overhead, and payroll for nearly three months on money you’ve already earned.
+The real danger beyond slow DSO is uncollectible debt: 9% of U.S. invoices are eventually written off entirely, meaning roughly 1 in 11 jobs generates a loss you absorb in full after completing the work.
+17% of U.S. small businesses have nearly missed payroll because of cash flow shortfalls caused by late-paying customers.
+DSO is not an abstract accounting metric.
+It is the difference between making payroll and not.
 Digital invoicing with online payment, required deposits, and automated reminders is how residential service businesses bring DSO under 7 days and break the feast-or-famine cash flow cycle that stalls profitable businesses.

 Should I offer financing to customers?

 Yes, especially for high-ticket jobs.
 29% of homeowners expect to find financing information on a contractor’s website before they call.
 For jobs over $3,000, whether it’s a new HVAC system, a roof replacement, or a kitchen remodel, budget is often the reason a homeowner doesn’t book on the spot.
-Contractors who offer point-of-sale financing close high-ticket jobs 35% more often and average 15 to 20% higher ticket sizes than those who don’t.
+The ACCA reports that contractor close rates increase from 38% to 49% when financing is offered at the point of estimate.
+HVAC contractors offering financing close 35 to 55% more system replacements and see 42% higher average ticket sizes.
+A Synchrony Major Purchase Journey Study found that 91% of customers said promotional financing made large purchases more affordable, and those customers spent an average of $1,631 more on major home-related purchases.
 The most practical option in 2026 is Buy Now, Pay Later: providers like Wisetack cover job amounts from $500 to $25,000, approve homeowners in minutes without a hard credit check, and pay your business the full amount upfront minus a processing fee of roughly 3 to 4%.
 You don’t wait for the customer’s installments.
 The homeowner pays over time.
 You collect the day the job closes.
+For customers who don’t qualify for primary financing, second-look financing options serve credit-challenged applicants and can recover 15 to 20% of the jobs that standard BNPL declines.
 Financing is no longer a premium add-on.
 It’s a standard competitive expectation in 2026.
 Homeowners who say they need to think about it are often saying they need a payment path, not more time.
-A BNPL option closes that gap at the moment they’re most ready to buy.

 What is Buy Now, Pay Later (BNPL) and how does it work for contractor jobs?